sknop/shoe-store/prereq.md

 Login into Confluent Cloud and create an environment with Schema Registry:
 * Click the `Add cloud environment`  button
 * Enter a New environment name e.g. `handson-flink` and push the `create` button
-* Choose Essentials Stream Governance package and click `Begin configuration`
+* Choose Essentials Stream Governance package
-        * Choose a free region (usually AWS - eu-central-1 in Europe).
-        * Click the button `Enable`

-The environment is ready to work and includes a Schema Registry in the chosen region.
+The environment is ready to work and will create a Schema Registry in the region of the first cluster.
 ![image](terraform/img/environment.png)

 ### Create Kafka Cluster in Environment `handson-flink`